CopperEgg/apidocs/alerts/profiles.md

 ## Overview

-Notifications works separately from Alert Definitions.
+Notifications work separately from Alert Definitions.
 Each Alert Definition can be associated with zero or more Notification Profiles.

-There two types of Notification Profiles, User Profiles and Custom Profiles.
-All currently-defined Notification Profiles are displayed on the Notification Profiles page.
+There two types of Notification Profiles, User Profiles, and Custom Profiles.
+All currently defined Notification Profiles are displayed on the Notification Profiles page.
 All User and Custom Notification Profiles may be enabled, disabled and edited from the Notification Profiles page (given the appropriate credentials).
 To navigate to the Notification Profiles page: in the Uptime Cloud Monitor UI, click on the Issues tab; then click on Notification Profiles in the Left Navigation panel.

 ### User Notification Profiles
 A default User Notification Profile is created by Uptime Cloud Monitor when a new User is created within the UI.
 It will contain an email notification destination.
-This User Profile will be assigned a unique NOTIFICATION_PROFILE_ID, and is uniquely associated with a single Uptime Cloud Monitor User.
+This User Profile will be assigned a unique NOTIFICATION_PROFILE_ID and is uniquely associated with a single Uptime Cloud Monitor User.
 The User Notification Profile is a component of the User's Personal Settings, and cannot be deleted unless the User is deleted.

 Each User may edit their own Notifications Profile on the Personal Settings page: in the Uptime Cloud Monitor UI, click on the Settings tab; then click on Personal Settings in the Left Navigation panel; finally click on Notification Settings.